bliss-analyser/UserGuide.md

 ==================

-If you have analysis results stored within the SQLite DB, and not within the files
+If you have analysis results stored within the SQLite database, and not within

-themselves, then you can use the `export` action to copy these analysis results from
+the files themselves, then you can use the `export` action to copy these

 (Linux / macOS)